cbrice72/LIBRA-App/SETUP.md

 # Setup

-This document lists the necessary steps to set up an Ubuntu 22.04 development environment for the LIBRA App.
+This document lists the necessary steps and other recommendations for setting up an Ubuntu 22.04 development environment for the LIBRA App.
 Please contact Christian Brice ([email](mailto:brice.c.67b9@m.isct.ac.jp)) with any questions or revision suggestions.

+**To get started as quickly as possible, just follow the "Network" and "Required Software" sections.**

 If you wish to set up a virtual Linux container on **Windows**, follow the instructions in [docs/WINDOWS_SETUP.md](./docs/WINDOWS_SETUP.md) before continuing.